Computational Aspects of Nearly Single-Peaked Electorates: Computational Results

-\begin{definition} A \emph{partial axis} $A$ is a total order of a subset of the candidates in $C$.
-Let $\mathit{cand}(A)$ denote the candidates that are ordered by $A$.
-Consequently, any partial axis $A$ is an axis over $\mathit{cand}(A)$.
-By the \emph{cardinality of a partial axis $A$} we mean $\card{\textit{cand}(A)}$. \end{definition}

-\begin{definition} An \emph{incomplete axis} is a partial axis with a marked position that indicates where further elements may be added.
+\begin{definition} An \emph{incomplete axis} is a total order on a subset of $C$ with a marked position that indicates where further elements may be added.
 We denote this position by a star symbol, e.g., the incomplete axis $c_1>c_2>\star>c_3$ allows additional candidates to be added right of $c_2$ and left of $c_3$.
-The \emph{boundary} of an incomplete axis $A$, $\mathit{boundary}(A)$, are the two elements left and right of the star, e.g., $\mathit{boundary}(c_1>c_2>\star>c_3)=\{c_2,c_3\}$. \end{definition}
+We write $|A|$ to denote the number of candidates on an incomplete axis $A$.
+The \emph{boundary} of an incomplete axis $A$, $\textsf{boundary}(A)$, is a quadruple consisting of the two candidates left of the star and the two candidates right of the star, e.g., $\textsf{boundary}(c_1>c_2>\star>c_3>c_4>c_5)=(c_1,c_2,c_3,c_4)$.
+If only one or no candidates exist left/right of the star, the corresponding entries in the quadruple are $\epsilon$, e.g., $\textsf{boundary}(c_1>\star)=(\epsilon,c_1,\epsilon,\epsilon)$.

-In order to allow for a more concise description of the algorithm, we assume that there are two additional candidates $c_0$ and $c_0'$.
-The candidate $c_0$ is ranked last in every vote and $c_0'$ is ranked second-to-last, i.e., $L(\mathcal{P},C)=\{c_0\}$ and $L(\mathcal{P},C\setminus\{c_0\})=\{c_0'\}$.
-All other candidates are ranked above these.
-Note that these modified votes are single-peaked consistent if and only if the original votes were single-peaked consistent.
-Indeed, any axis for the original votes is an axis for the modified votes if we add $c_0$ at the leftmost position and $c_0'$ at the rightmost position (or vice versa).
-Conversely, every axis of the modified votes is an axis of the original votes if $c_0$ and $c_0'$ are removed.
-Due to these observations we can assume that the algorithm always starts with the incomplete axis $c_0>\star>c_0'$.
+Given an incomplete axis $A$ and a candidate set $C$, an axis \emph{$A'$ extends $A$} if $A'$ can be constructed from $A'$ by adding elements left or right of the $\star$ symbol. \end{definition}

-The algorithm by Escoffier, Lang and \"Otzt\"urk proceeds iteratively by placing the last ranked candidates that have not yet been placed.
-Let $C'$ be the set of candidates that have not yet been positioned on the (incomplete) axis $A$.
-The algorithm checks what kinds of constraints follow from each vote.
-If these constraints do not contradict each other, the set of last ranked candidates $L(\mathcal{P},C')$ is placed.
-We denote this procedure with $\textsf{place}(A,X)$ where $X=L(\mathcal{P},C')$.
-The procedure $\textsf{place}(A,X)$ returns either a new incomplete axis (extending $A$ by the candidates in $X$) or the value $\texttt{INCONSISTENT}$.
+The algorithm proceeds iteratively by placing the last-ranked candidates that have not yet been placed.
+Let $C'\subseteq C$ be the set of candidates that have not yet been positioned on the (incomplete) axis $A$.
+The algorithm checks what kind of constraints follow from each vote.
+If these constraints do not contradict each other, the set of last-ranked candidates $L(\mathcal{P},C')$ is placed.
+We denote this procedure by $\textsf{place}(A,X)$ where $X=L(\mathcal{P},C')$.
+The procedure $\textsf{place}(A,X)$ returns either a new incomplete axis (extending $A$ by the candidates in $X$) or the value $\texttt{inconsistent}$.
 The algorithm repeatedly invokes $\textsf{place}$ until all elements have been placed or a contradiction has been found.